The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Generation of initial conditions

 Indeed, the rationale behind using a lattice (or \textquotedblleft glassy\textquotedblright configuration --- see below) is that these are special distributions in which the net gravitational force is (effectively) zero.
 For example, a Poisson distribution will evolve and form structures even in the absence of additional perturbations, whereas a perfect lattice will not.

-However, it is far from clear that using a cubic lattice or glass configurations as a pre-initial condition entirely resolve this issue.
+However, it is far from clear that using a cubic lattice or glass configurations as a pre-ICs entirely resolve this issue.
 Both represent unstable point configurations under gravity, and even a small applied perturbation may result in an evolution that depends sensitively on the residual correlations or fluctuations present in the unperturbed configuration.
 In principle, such discreteness effects can be minimized by refining the discretization, --- i.e., increasing the number of particles to better sample the underlying density field.
 In practice, however, $N$-body simulations often probe the non-linear regime of structure formation at scales comparable to the discretization length.
 Under these conditions, the influence of pre-initial correlations becomes, at the very least, problematic \citep{splinter_1998,Baertschiger:2001eu,Gabrielli_etal_2003}.

-As previously noted, a lattice is not an isotropic system: intrinsic anisotropies of the lattice persist in the particle distribution even after the displacement field has been applied.
-The question we aim to explore below is whether these residual anisotropies have any dynamical effects during the subsequent gravitational evolution.
+As previously noted, a lattice is not an isotropic system: intrinsic anisotropies of the lattice persist in the particle distribution even after the displacement field has been applied { \citep{Masaki_etal_2021,Racz_etal_2021,Yu_etal_2025}.} The question we aim to explore below is whether these residual anisotropies have any dynamical effects during the subsequent gravitational evolution.

 Note that an alternative method for generating the pre-initial particle distribution for an N-body simulation consists in the construction of a \textit{glass-like} configuration \citep{White_1994}: this is generated by starting from a Poisson distribution and running an N-body code with the sign of the acceleration reversed (see \cite{Crocce_etal_2006} and reference therein).
 The main motivation for using a glass configuration instead of a grid is to eliminate the symmetries inherent to a lattice.
 The resulting distribution is highly isotropic but still exhibits long-range correlations akin to those of a lattice~\citep{Gabrielli_etal_2003}.
-In this work, we do not consider the case of glass-like pre-initial conditions; a more detailed study of this scenario will be presented in a forthcoming paper.
+In this work, we do not consider the case of glass-like pre-ICs; a more detailed study of this scenario will be presented in a forthcoming paper.